andychiare/blog/_posts/xxxx-xx-xx-creating-webcomponents-with-stencil.markdown

 export default App;
 ```

 Similarly, you can integrate the rating component in your Angular application.
-In this case we assume that your application has been created with [Angular CLI](https://cli.angular.io/), so the folder of the Web Component should be copied in the `asset` folder of the Angular project.
+In this case, we assume that your application has been created with [Angular CLI](https://cli.angular.io/), so the folder of the Web Component should be copied in the `asset` folder of the Angular project.
 As usual, you need to put the script reference in the `index.html` file to make the component's code available.
 Now you need to change the `app.module.ts` file as in the following example:

 ```typescript
 import { BrowserModule } from '@angular/platform-browser';